ihsaninh/interview-app-react-native/README.md

 ## Features
 * User can register to start interview
 * User get the procedure for working on the questions given.
-* User can get multiple type of question, including text, multiple choice, multiple select,and video
+* User can get multiple type of question, including text, multiple choice, multiple select, and video

 ## Requirements
 * [`npm`](https://www.npmjs.com/get-npm)